bcgov/jag-traffic-courts-online/gitops/components/messaging/rabbitmq/single-instance/README.md

 ### Prerequisite

-1. have openshift credentials and have read/write permission
+1. Have openshift credentials and have read/write permission
+2. Run the following commands under \gitops\components\messaging\rabbitmq folder.

 ### Steps